jnk0le/RFM7x-lib/README.md

 It can also be changed with simple `RFM7x_CONFIG_COMPATIBLE_MODE` macro in cofig header.

 - To communicate with SI24R1, it have to be set into `static compatible` mode
-- Otherwise "dynamic compatible" mode is recommended (genuine nrf?)
+- Otherwise `dynamic compatible` mode is recommended (genuine nrf?)

 ##high power mode